 Smoke Spheres hi-definition screen on the press about to under go the print cycle.

 As well as being focussed on building Glass Siren Studio's array screenprinting equipment and developing numerous abstract themed works, I have produce a lot of heavily processed experimental graphic imagery which has been used to promote numerous reggae legends and sound systems for SuDdub which is one of the uk's longest running reggae and dub sound system events.
-SubDub is 21 years old this year which equates to a lot of artwork that has been produced.
+SubDub is 21 years old this year which equates to a lot of artwork.
 It's been quite a good test bed for exploring graphic ideas.